 Why was "2005-born cows" chosen as the base cow?

 A genetic base is chosen arbitrarily.
 The choice of the base group affects the size and the sign (+ve or -ve) of the evaluation and not the ranking of the animals.
 The genetic base is chosen to be practically relevant e.g. cows that you are familiar with, and is regularly updated over time.
 For instance, in 2020 the base cow will be updated and become the average of 2010 born cows.
 The base cow always has individual breeding values of zero and a BW of zero.

-	Like the base cow, the reference unit of feed is purely an arbitrary figure, and was chosen because it was the approximate amount of feed a cow consumed when BW was introduced (1996).
+Like the base cow, the reference unit of feed is purely an arbitrary figure.
+5000kg was chosen because it is the approximate amount of feed a cow consumes in a year.

 Does a negative BW mean that a cow will make no profit?

 No. A negative BW simply means that a cow’s progeny are expected to earn less net income than a base cow if mated to a 0 BW animal.

 Approximately 10% of the cost of running the animal evaluation system is paid directly by AB companies (including LIC, CRV Ambreed) for evaluations of their bulls; about a further 36% is funded by DairyNZ; and the remaining 54% is paid by LIC’s MINDA service for the operation of the cow indexes.
 This is why LIC charges other companies or individuals for cow information if they are not using the MINDA service.

 What sort of quality control is NZAEL subjected to, to ensure our Animal Evaluation system is up to international standards?